Martin Nürenbach: Early career

 The early life of Martin Nürenbach is sketchy.
 He was from Germany, but his year of birth is unknown.
 He likely came to Sweden in the travelling theater company of the German theater director Carl Seuerling, who arrived to Sweden in 1759, and are estimated to have been a child or a teenager at that time.
 Carl Seuerling married the Swedish actress Margareta Lindahl, and took over the travelling Swedish theater company of his father-in-law Peter Lindahl, thereby staying in Sweden.

 Nürenbach later stated (1769) that he was the "stepson" of Carl Seuerling, but this statement is unclear and is familial relation to Seuerling is unconfirmed.
-If the identification of stepson is to be taken literary, he could have been the son of Carl Seuerling's first wife Maria Heidensköld in her previous marriage, but this is unconfirmed.
+If the identification of stepson is to be taken literarally, he could have been the son of Carl Seuerling's first wife Maria Heidensköld in her previous marriage, but this is unconfirmed.

 A woman by the name of Jacobina Nürembach is listed as a maid of the Seuerling theater company, and may have been a relative.

 Martin Nürenbach is listed as a member of the Stenborg Company in a passport to Uppsala in 1767, and as a member of the Seuerling troupe in 1767–68.

 As a member of the theatre company, he performed rope- and wire-dancing and acrobatics, and identified himself as an equilibrist.
 He also participated in plays as an actor, though he had only moderate success in this field.
 As a member of the Stenborg and Seuerling theatre companies, he toured both Sweden and Finland, which was at that time a Swedish Province.

 Nürenbach was active as a dance instructor and advertised extensively and offered dance lessons in the cities he passed on his tours, which was evidently an important side income.
 He was at one point active as the "city dancing master" in Gothenburg.

 At some point, he married his colleague, the dancer Anna Katarina Rancke.